 Juice Plus has not been shown to treat or prevent cancer.

-One study shows taking capsules consist of juice powder concentrate of fruits and vegetables can reduce common cold symptoms and duration.
+One study suggests that taking capsules consisting of a juice powder concentrate of fruits and vegetables may reduce common cold symptoms and duration.

 For Healthcare Professionals

-Case Report: Elevated liver function tests and interference with allopathic therapies.
-A 51-year-old woman with endometrial cancer experienced hepatotoxicity linked to the use of JP.
+Hepatotoxicity linked to JP use: A 51-year-old woman with endometrial cancer experienced elevated liver function tests and interference with allopathic therapies.
 The patient discontinued using the product and liver function tests normalized over 4 weeks (14).